Toxin (character)

 Toxin is a fictional character appearing in American comic books published by Marvel Comics.
 He has been depicted as a superhero and at times a supervillain.
 The character is the offspring of Carnage, the third major symbiote in the Marvel Universe, the ninth known to have appeared in the comics outside of the Planet of the Symbiotes storyline, and the first symbiote that Spider-Man considers an ally, despite several temporary alliances with Venom in the past.
 The Toxin symbiote's various hosts are former NYPD police officer Patrick Mulligan, Eddie Brock, and teenager Bren Waters.

-Stephen Graham portrayed Detective Mulligan in the Sony's Spider-Man Universe film Venom: Let There Be Carnage.
+Stephen Graham portrayed Detective Mulligan in the Sony's Spider-Man Universe films Venom: Let There Be Carnage and Venom: The Last Dance.

 Fictional character biography

 Carnage produced an offspring: a third symbiote.
 Carnage felt only dislike and hatred towards this new spawn, even before giving "birth" to it, both fearing that it could become much stronger, and being generally disgusted at the thought of giving birth.
 At the same time, Venom became aware that Carnage was "pregnant" and sought out Carnage to talk about this new symbiote.
 Carnage had resolved to kill this spawn as soon as it was born.
 Venom was doing the best to protect the new symbiote, with the intention of raising it to become a new partner.
 Venom was also concerned that, as the 1,000th symbiote of their line, the new symbiote could potentially become psychotic and violent because of genetic breakdown.